JohanSwannie/Python_LABS/README.md

 # User enter amount of platforms + 0 for each safe platform and 1 for each unsafe platform - only one or 2 jumps allowed a at a time.
 The  # program will work out the total amount of safe jumps to the last platform, which is always a safe platform
 #
 # Example 5 - 'inheritance"
 # User input student name, surname & ID on same line.
 The input the amount of scores - and then the actual scores.
-The program will work ou
-# t the average score of the student and return the details of the student together with the symbol achieved
+# The program will work out the average score of the student and return the details of the student together with the symbol achieved